jarnaldich/jarnaldich.github.com/blog/2023-03-19-near-duplicates.markdown

   sideways anyway, so in this scenario you should consider performing periodic schema validation tests on the data.

-Notice that both of these solutions require _a priori_ knowledge of the domain.
+Notice that all of these solutions require _a priori_ knowledge of the domain.

 But what happens when we are faced with an (underdocumented) dataset and asked to use it as a source for analysis?
 Or when we are asked to derive these rules